 Vagrant supports Docker as provisioner.
 With just a few line in your

 Vagrantfile you can instruct Vagrant to install Docker into a Linux-based VM, and run specific Docker images in it.
-Normally you wouldn’t need to do this, because you could just use Docker on the host directly, since Docker can run Linux-based containers on every host OS anyway (Linux, macOS, Windows).
+Normally you wouldn’t need to do this, because you could just use Docker (for Desktop) on the host directly, since Docker can run Linux-based containers on every host OS anyway (Linux, macOS, Windows).

 Using Vagrant, you can instead create several VMs, and distribute Docker containers on those VMs as you see fit.
 The downside of this approach is reduced performance and increased complexity for setting up networking and Docker volumes, because you need to take additional care of Vagrant’s port forwarding and synced folders to be able to access data/ports from the host.
 For instance, you’ll need to use Vagrant’s shared folder mechanism to map a host folder into the VM, and in the VM you need to instruct Docker to bind that folder into the container.
 This is similar to the Inception movie’s dream inside a dream inside a dream ;).